ronitreddy/DS-2002/Data_Project_1/README.md

 # Order Management Database Project

 ## Overview
 This project involved creating an order management database for a fictional company using data from multiple sources, including an existing database, a CSV file, and an API.
-The corresponding database was designed to store information about customers, products, orders, and suppliers.
+The order management database was designed to store information about customers, products, orders, and suppliers.

 ## Procedure
 1. **Database Design:**
-   - Designed a database schema with tables for customers, products, orders, order items, and suppliers.
+   - Designed a `order_management` database schema with tables for customers, products, orders, order details (items), and suppliers.

 2. **Data Extraction and Transformation:**
-   - Extracted comprehensive data from an existing Northwind database, transforming it to match the database schema.
+   - Extracted comprehensive data from an existing `Northwind` database, transforming it to match the `order_management` database schema.
-   - Extracted comprehensive data from a CSV file, transforming it to fit the database schema.
+   - Extracted comprehensive data from a CSV file, transforming it to match the `order_management` database schema.
-   - Extracted product data from an API call, transforming it to fit the database schema.
+   - Extracted product data from an API call, transforming it to fit the `order_management` database schema.

 3. **Data Loading:**
-   - Loaded the transformed data from the Northwind database into the database.
+   - Loaded the transformed data from the `Northwind` database into the `order_management` database.
-   - Loaded the transformed data from the CSV file into the database.
+   - Loaded the transformed data from the CSV file into the `order_management` database.
-   - Loaded the transformed product data from the API call into the database.
+   - Loaded the transformed product data from the API call into the `order_management` database.

 4. **Data Integrity and Validation:**
    - Ensured data integrity by defining primary and foreign key constraints.